psychoinformatics-de/ipsy-docs/source/userdoc/condor.rst

 .. _introduction to submitting jobs to Condor: http://spinningmatt.wordpress.com/2011/07/04/getting-started-submitting-jobs-to-condor/

-.. todo:: prioritization of jobs; current situation?

-.. todo:: checkpointing; is it working?

 Prioritization of Jobs
 ======================
-When the cluster is at full capacity and there are jobs in the queue, Condor will evaluate whether any queued job's priority exceeds that of one any of the jobs that are currently running.
-If this is the case, Condor will politely ask the running quit within an hour; if it takes longer, then the job will be forcefully quit by Condor.
+When the cluster is at full capacity and there are jobs in the queue, Condor will evaluate whether any queued job's priority exceeds that of any of the jobs that are currently running.
+If this is the case, Condor will politely ask the running job to quit within an hour; if the job takes longer, then it will be forcefully quit by Condor.
 When resources become available again, Condor will restart the job.

+.. todo:: prioritization of jobs; current situation?

 Checkpointing
 =============
-Just like your laptop can hibernate and come back up with running programs, Condor can do the same with your jobs using a feature called checkpointing.
+Just like your laptop can hibernate and resume/wake with running programs, Condor can do the same with your jobs using a feature called checkpointing.
 This is especially useful if you have a long-running job that cannot be restarted without the loss of all progress.
 Condor can even migrate these checkpoints across nodes,